openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api/patterns-python-api.rst

 Pattern matching is an essential component of OpenVINO™ transformations.
 Before performing any transformation on a subgraph of a graph, we need to find the subgraph in the graph.
 Here come patterns which serve as a searching utility to identify nodes we are going to work with in our transformation.
 In this article we are going to review the basics of pattern creation using OpenVINO™ API and helping utilities we may use to facilitate working with them.
-Some examples will be intentionally simplified for ease of understanding.
+This guide will focus on creating patterns.
+If you want to learn more about ``MatcherPass`` refer to the :ref:`respective page<matcher-pass.rst>` Some examples will be intentionally simplified for ease of understanding.

 Though, before proceeding any further, we need to add some imports.
 That would import the operations we're going to use and additional utility that we are going to talk later in this guide.
 Add the following lines to your file: